Mastering Your Sleep Study in Silver Spring, MD

 The Purpose of a Sleep Study

-Preparing For Your Sleep Study
+Preparing for Your Sleep Study

-- Limit caffeine after lunchtime
+- Limit your caffeine intake after lunchtime

 - Avoid napping

 - Avoid alcohol 12 hours before your test

 - Avoid anything else that may interfere with your sleep